YinhuC/agile-task/README.md

 Welcome to the Agile Tasker App!
 This application helps you manage your tasks and stay organized in an agile manner.

+Sign in with details below to see data and play around OR create your own account and start from scratch - https://agile-tasker.onrender.com/

+    email: johndoe@example.com
+    password: Password123

 ![Board Page MacBook](https://github.com/YinhuC/agile-tasker/blob/master/client/src/assets/images/mac-board.png)

 ![Project Page MacBook](https://github.com/YinhuC/agile-tasker/blob/master/client/src/assets/images/mac-project.png)